-Online Quiz 1 will assess course content learnt from Weeks 1 to 6 (Chapters 1 to 6 of the textbook).

-There will be 60 multiple choice questions (10 from each chapter) with 5 response options for each question.
+Online Quiz 1 will assess unit content learned from Weeks 1 to 6 (see unit schedule for relevant chapters in the textbook).
+There are 60 multiple choice questions (10 from each chapter), with 5 response options for each question.

-You will have 60 minutes to complete the guiz online.
+You will have 75 minutes to complete the quiz online.